Fighting Sleeping Pills Addiction

 However, receiving treatment and going back home to the same triggers increases your probability of relapse.
 Moreover, at night (the time when you need the helping hand of your therapist the most to fall asleep normally), you are alone.

-While you may not be a heavy sleeping medicine user, residential care can still help you get the extra help you need to kick the habit.
+While you may not be a heavy sleeping medicine user, residential care at rehab centre can still help you get the extra help you need to kick the habit.

 Residential sleeping pill treatment is a good fit for patients with severe long-term use that need intense care.
 However, there’s another group of pill users who may also benefit from inpatient treatment: people with severe withdrawal.